 General Facts about the Cuyabeno Wildlife Reserve

-The Cuyabeno Wildlife Reserve was founded 1979 to protect the environment and the indigenous people who still live there as well as to create a national areas system
+The Cuyabeno Wildlife Reserve was founded in 1979 to protect the environment and the indigenous people who still live there as well as to create a national areas system.

 It covers 6033.8 km² of tropical rainforest stretching north towards the Colombian border and east to the Peruvian border.
 It is located in the provinces called Napo and Sucumbíos.
 The Reserve has its name from the correspondent river “Rio Cuyabeno”.

 You can entrance the Reserve from Lago Agrio, the last city before the Amazon begins.
 From there your jungle tour starts.
 Our guide pick you up and bring you to the river.
 From there you go with a 2 hour canoe ride to the Cuyabeno Lodge.
 On your way you will already spot a lot of wildlife.

 Cuyabeno Lodge has its unique location right at the big lagoon (Laguna Grande).
 While visitors coming from most other lodges must first travel 30 to 45 minutes to get to the lake, you are already right at the lake.